8 common health problems to look out for in senior cats

 Lumps

-- To diagnose what type the lump is, your vet will take a sample of the tissue to examine the cells inside it.
+• To diagnose what type of lump it is, your vet will take a sample of the tissue to examine the cells inside it.
 This can be done by a needle aspirate, biopsy, or removing the whole lump.

 Dental problems